falcosecurity/falco-website/content/en/docs/plugins/architecture.md

 Plugins with [async events capability](/docs/reference/plugins/plugin-api-reference/#async-events-capability-api) can enrich an event stream from a given source (not necessarily implemented by itself) by injecting events asynchronously in the stream.
 Such a feature can be used for implementing notification systems or recording state transitions in the event-driven model of the Falcosecurity libraries, so that they can be available to other components at runtime or when the event stream is replayed through a capture file.

 For example, the Falcosecurity libraries leverage this feature internally to implement metadata enrichment systems such as the one relative to container runtimes.
 In that case, the libraries implement asynchronous jobs responsible of retrieving such information externally outside of the main event processing loop so that it's non-blocking.
-The worker jobs produce a notification event every time a new container is detected and inject it asynchronosly in the system event stream to be later processed for state updates and for evaluating Falco rules.
+The worker jobs produce a notification event every time a new container is detected and inject it asynchronously in the system event stream to be later processed for state updates and for evaluating Falco rules.

 ### Composability of Capabilities